altruios/namshubettulpa/public/namshubettuple/the-start-of-bad-things.md

 *When they did: he placed the phone by his eye and his vision was consumed by  a pattern of white and black.*
-~Taking in a new thought, thoughts not in your language can be taxing...~ ~Really strange thoughts, thoughts with power and shape can be incredibly taxing.~ ~But it’s like a muscle - the more you do it, the stronger you get.~ ~So he practiced.~
+~Taking in a new thought, thoughts not in your language can be taxing...~ ~Really strange thoughts, thoughts with power and shape can be incredibly taxing.~ ~But it's like a muscle - the more you do it, the stronger you get.~ ~So he practiced.~
 ~Every single day after his training, until he could stomach it...~ ~but still - he fainted.~
-~It wasn’t for long, he hadn’t even hit the ground yet before he came back to...~ ~Most of the time he caught himself...~
+~It wasn't for long, he hadn't even hit the ground yet before he came back to...~ ~Most of the time he caught himself...~
-~The more experienced one’s, the one’s doing this for hundreds of years, didn’t even black out.~ ~It’s been 24 years since he ‘woke up’, and he, like everyone in that year’s awakening, still blacked out.~ ~Yet he was the only one who still didn't convulse on the floor.~ ~All the info was in his head, the location, details.~ ~Most of her life condensed down into a pattern in his brain he could unfold, examine, and plan...~
+~The more experienced one's, the one's doing this for hundreds of years, didn't even black out.~ ~It's been 24 years since he 'woke up', and he, like everyone in that year's awakening, still blacked out.~ ~Yet he was the only one who still didn't convulse on the floor.~ ~All the info was in his head, the location, details.~ ~Most of her life condensed down into a pattern in his brain he could unfold, examine, and plan...~